-- installation of equipment expansions or modification are not carried out by persons authorized by the manufacturer. - components are not replaced by original spare parts in case of a malfunction. - the electrical installation of the room concerned does not meet the requirements or the corresponding national regulations. - the product is not used in accordance with the operating instructions.
+- installation of equipment expansions or modification are not approved by the manufacturer. - installation of equipment expansions or modification are not carried out by persons authorized by the manufacturer. - components are not replaced by original spare parts in case of a malfunction. - the electrical installation of the room concerned does not meet the requirements or the corresponding national regulations. - the system is not used in accordance with the operating instructions.